FREQUENTLY ASKED QUESTIONS

 First of all, if you require high enough quantities of a particular rotary-draw bending tool that makes in-house or job shop production practical, you should have us quote that tool.
 You will probably find that Bend Tooling is actually less expensive part for part, period.
 If not, we’ll be close.

 Second, these tools are our bread and butter.
-We know how to make them, and we make them more precisely than any of our competitors, let alone a tool room or a job shop making them on the side.
-This is not to denigrate the quality of such operations, but to emphasize the importance of a consistently achieved level of precision not previously associated with tube-bending tools, especially inserted mandrels and wipers.
+We know how to make them, and we make them more precisely than other professional tool and die suppliers, let alone a tool room or a job shop making them on the side.
+This is not to denigrate the quality of such operations, but to emphasize the importance of a consistently achieved level of precision not previously associated with pipe or tube-bending tools and parts, especially inserted mandrels and wipers.
 This precision improves tool life, repeatability, and process control, all of which reduce the number of units of tooling you will need from us compared to another supplier to complete the same job.
 Therefore, you should consider overall tooling costs, not just unit cost, when comparing an inexperienced source with us.

-Furthermore, our Datafacturing TM factory automation embeds all of this accumulated design and machining knowledge into every manufacturing process needed to make bending die, mandrel, and wiper products.
+Furthermore, our Datafacturing® factory automation embeds all of this accumulated design and machining knowledge into every manufacturing process needed to make bending die, mandrel, and wiper products.
 That gives our plant a productivity advantage in this arena that a general purpose tool room or job shop can’t match.

 Finally, you get our support and service.
 We don’t make anything else but rotary-draw tube-bending tools.
 Your tooling needs don’t have to compete for time with other projects the tool room is busy with.
 Your tools from Bend Tooling will be there when you need them.